Accessibility statement for EalingNewsExtra

 On some pages the same link text is used for different link destinations.
 This fails WCAG 2.1 success criterion 2.4.4 Link purpose (in context).

-- We plan to resolve this issue by the end of 2020
+- We plan to resolve this issue as soon as we are able to

 - When we publish new pages, we will make sure link text meets accessibility standards.

 What we are doing to improve accessibility